 Decoding complexity on additional sequences, including 4:4:4 content (deblocking proposals)

-Decoding times on subjective test sequences been measured.
+Decoding times on subjective test sequences in ALF-off configuration have been measured.
 This allows to evaluate the complexity increase on 4:4:4 content among the proposal in CE5-2.
 Note that the decoding time may be higher than on average since the high QP (i.e. low bitrate) encodes have been used.